chun-eric/van_life/README.md

 1. Adding a booking route for a van. needs user to be authenticated in order to book the van.
 2. Moving the rentaldatepicker to the booking route
 3. Add a booking confirmation - .
 Also needs error check and handling for booking confirmation.

-4.
+#32

+1. Complete booking form
+2. Add booking confirmation page
-5. Add a stripe checkout
+6. Add a stripe checkout

 5. Add a favorited collection.
 I think this should be able to be saved in the users favorited collection.